 Germany is renowned for its automotive history.
 The nation houses motoring legends such as BMW, Porsche and Mercedes-Benz.
 According to CEO Elon Musk, conquering then German market could mean a big deal for the company.
 Germany is among Europe’s largest and most influential car markets.

-Back in the U.S., Tesla Motors (NASDAQ:TSLA) is still under investigation for the fatal Autopilot crash that resulted in the death of a Model S driver.
+Back in the U.S., Tesla Motors is still under investigation for the fatal Autopilot crash that resulted in the death of a Model S driver.
 The incident has consumers as well as authorities around the world currently standing on edge about the technology.